Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_370_Hall.md

 Integration package for this tutorial: Coming soon, please check group files

 - **A fully soldered BMCU `Hall version` circuit board**: ensuring no soldering defects (cold joints, missing solder, bridges, wrong components, etc.).
 - **Flash the mainboard with Hall version compatible firmware**.
-As of 23/06/25, the latest available firmware is `Test 0013`
+As of 21/07/25, the latest available firmware is `v0020`
 - **3D printed housing** : You can choose between
 	[1.
 The original file from the author](https://makerworld.com/zh/models/1322913-bmcu-c-hall-sensor-version#profileId-1359453)
   [2.
 BMCU-C improved version by @Kongmingn](https://makerworld.com/zh/models/1539594-bmcu-c-v0-2-model-kongming-optimized-final-version#profileId-1615601)